Analyzing Cameco (NYSE:CCJ) & Nouveau Monde Graphite (NYSE:NMG)

 Nouveau Monde Graphite, Inc. engages in the development of fully-integrated source of green battery anode material.
 It operates through the Acquisition, Exploration, and Evaluation of Mining Properties; and Transformation of Value-Added Graphite Products segments.
 The firm focuses on the operations of Matawine Graphite Mine and Advanced Materials Plant.
 Its solutions include research and development, mine and concentrator, value-added materials, multimodal logistics, and growth markets.
 The company was founded by Eric Desaulniers on December 31, 2012 and is headquartered in Saint-Michel-des-Saints, Canada.

-Receive News & Ratings for Nouveau Monde Graphite Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Nouveau Monde Graphite and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Cameco Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Cameco and related companies with MarketBeat.com's FREE daily email newsletter.